It is Important to Care for a Hedgehog but What Are the Minimum Things to Do to Keep Them Happy and Healthy?

 Bath and Grooming

 Another topic we cover on the grooming page is nail clipping.
-It’s important to clip your hedgie’s nails about once every two weeks so that they don’t get caught on any fabrics or materials and injure the hedgehog.
+It’s important to clip your hedgie’s nails about once every two weeks so that they don’t get caught on any fabrics or materials.

 Hedgehog Cage Cleaning

 Similar to any other living animal that requires a healthy and clean environment, it’s important to keep your hedgehog’s cage clean to eliminate the germs from their living area.

 It’s recommended that you spot clean and remove all the depositions from his cage daily.
 This also includes cleaning the linings and any other elements inside the cage.